build2-packaging/happly/README.md

 ### Update Version by Pull Request
 1. Fork the repository on [GitHub](https://github.com/build2-packaging/happly) and clone it to your local machine.
 2. Run `git submodule init` and `git submodule update` to get the current upstream directory.
 3. Inside the `upstream` directory, checkout the new library version `X.Y.Z` by calling `git checkout vX.Y.Z` that you want to be packaged.
+Here, it is probably not a version but the newest commit from the master branch instead.
 4. If needed, change source files, `buildfiles`, and symbolic links accordingly to create a working build2 package.
 Make sure not to directly depend on the upstream directory inside the build system but use symbolic links instead.
 5. Update library version in `manifest` file if it has changed or add package update by using `+n` for the `n`-th update.
 6. Make an appropriate commit message by using imperative mood and a capital letter at the start and push the new commit to the `master` branch.